qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/commercial_support.rst

 |sourcepole| `Sourcepole <http://www.sourcepole.com/>`_ (based in Zurich,
 Switzerland and operating worldwide) provides FOSSGIS training, commercial support and maintenance contracts as well as cloud based geo hosting for QGIS.
-With three leading core committers Sourcepole is able to offer sophisticated developments for QGIS.
+With three core committers Sourcepole is able to offer sophisticated developments for QGIS.

 ----